kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 ## How to use Web Spotlight with Gatsby

-[Web Spotlight](https:/webspotlight.kontent.ai) is an additional tool for [Kentico Kontent](https://kontent.ai/) focused on website management.
+[Web Spotlight](https:/webspotlight.kontent.ai) is an additional tool for [Kontent](https://kontent.ai/) focused on website management.
 Feel the power of a headless CMS while enabling your content creators to produce and update content in the context of your website.

 You can find more resources about this tool in the [official documentation](https://docs.kontent.ai/tutorials/set-up-kontent/set-up-your-project/web-spotlight), in the [recording of "Sneak Peek: An introduction to Web Spotlight" webinar](https://kontent.ai/webinars/on-demand/introduction-web-spotlight), or in the blog post ["Use Web Spotlight with your existing Kontent projects"](https://kontent.ai/blog/use-web-spotlight-with-your-existing-kontent-projects).